luketl98/ComputerVisionProject/README.md

 ## Potential improvements

 Certain aspects of the code could be simplified but at possibly at a cost of clarity and readability - This is still something I would like to look at in future though.
-As an example, the self.rock, self.paper etc. variables could be removed and replaced simply by the numbers returned by the numpy.argmax function, being 0,1,2 and 3.
-With code related to the four classes being modified and again simplified too.
+As an example, the self.rock, self.paper etc. variables could be removed and replaced simply by the numbers returned by the numpy.argmax function, being 0, 1, 2 and 3.
+With code related to the four classes being modified and again simplified as well.

-The countdown could also be more elegant that it currently is.
+The 3 second countdown could also be more elegant that it currently is.
 The print function could be removed entirely which would reduce its length to a couple of lines only.

-If the model can be trained to a sufficient standard where it can accurately predict the class chosen by the user, the image capture would not have to be run for 5 seconds nor would the result have to be printed inside  get_prediction().
+If the model can be trained to a sufficient standard where it can consistently and accurately predict the class chosen by the user, the image capture would not have to run for 5 seconds nor would the result have to be printed inside get_prediction(), cutting these sections of the function would reduce its size appreciably.

 Ideally the image capture popup would contain the printed messages, which could be another feature to add in future too.